-March 28, 2021, marked a sad day for all of us as we closed the gates of the Flying Leatherneck Aviation Museum.
-After more than 20 years of calling MCAS Miramar our home, we have lost the fight to keep the museum and its priceless collection of Marine Corps aircraft and artifacts at Miramar.
+March 28, 2021, marked a sad day for all of us as we closed the gates of the Flying Leatherneck Aviation Museum at MCAS Miramar.
+After more than 20 years of calling MCAS Miramar our home, we have lost the fight to keep the museum at its current location.
 In this podcast we lay out progress being made to relocate the aircraft and continue the work of preserving and sharing the legacy of USMC aviation.

 Many thanks to the thousands of supporters who signed our petition, visited the museum during our last weeks, or wrote Headquarters Marine Corps and congressional representatives.